Piper (plant): Culinary

-As medicine
+Medicine

 Cubeb (P. cubeba) has been used in folk medicine and herbalism as well as, particularly in the early 20th century, as a cigarette flavoring.
-P. darienense is used medically by the Kuna people of the Panama-Colombia border region, and elsewhere it is used to intoxicate fish which then can be easily caught.
+P. darienense is used medically by the Guna people of the Panama-Colombia border region, and elsewhere it is used to intoxicate fish which then can be easily caught.
 Spiked pepper, often called matico appears to have strong disinfectant and antibiotic properties.
 Black pepper (P. nigrum) essential oil is sometimes used in herbalism, and long pepper (P. longum) is similarly employed in Ayurveda, where it was an ingredient of Triphala Guggulu and (together with black pepper) of Trikatu pills, used for rasayana (rejuvenating and detoxifying) purposes.

 One Piper species has gained large-scale use as a stimulant.
 Betel (P. betle) leaves are used to wrap betel palm nut slices; its sap helps release the stimulating effect of these "cookies" which are widely known as pan in India.

 Conversely, another Piper species, kava (P. methysticum), is used for its depressant and euphoriant effects.
-In the Pacific region, where it has been widely spread as a canoe plant, kava is used to produce a calming and socializing drink somewhat similar to alcohol and benzodiazapines but without many of the negative side effects and less of an addiction risk.
+In the Pacific region, where it has been widely spread as a canoe plant, kava is used to produce a calming and socializing drink somewhat similar to alcohol and benzodiazepines but without many of the negative side effects and less of an addiction risk.
 It has also become popular elsewhere in recent decades, and is used as a medical plant.
 However, pills that contain parts of the whole plant have occasionally shown a strong hepatotoxic effect, which has led to the banning of kava in many countries.
 On the other hand, the traditional preparation of the root as a calming drink appears to pose little, if any, such hazard.